-- Responsibilities and qualifications of the personnel to implement and supervise the plan.
-The responsibilities of the landowner, technical specialists, and maintenance personnel that shall supervise and implement the restoration plan shall be specified. - Site selection.
-The site for the mitigation shall be determined in coordination with the project applicant and resource agencies.
-The site shall either be located on the proposed development site in a dedicated open space area or dedicated open space area shall be purchased off-site.
-Appropriate sites shall have suitable hydrology and soils for the establishment of riparian species. - Site preparation and planting implementation.
-The site preparation shall include: protection of existing native species; trash and weed removal; native species salvage and reuse (i.e., duff); soil treatments (i.e., imprinting, decompacting); temporary irrigation installation; erosion control measures (i.e., rice or willow wattles); seed mix application; and use of container species. - Schedule.
-A schedule shall be developed which includes planting to occur in late fall and early winter between October and January. - Maintenance plan/guidelines.
+- Maintenance plan/guidelines.
 The maintenance plan shall include: weed control; herbivore control; trash removal; irrigation system maintenance; maintenance training; and replacement planting. - Monitoring plan.
 The monitoring plan shall include 1) qualitative monitoring (i.e. photographs and general observations), 2) quantitative monitoring (i.e. randomly placed transects), 3) performance criteria as approved by the resource agencies, 4) monthly reports for the first year and bimonthly thereafter, and 5) annual reports for five years that shall be submitted to the resource agencies on an annual basis.
 The site shall be monitored and maintained for five years to ensure successful establishment of riparian habitat within the restored and created areas; however, if there is successful coverage prior to five years, the project applicant may request to be released from the monitoring requirements from USACE and CDFG. - Long-term preservation.
 Long-term preservation of the site through an appropriate recordable legal instrument shall also be outlined in the conceptual mitigation plan to ensure the mitigation site is not impacted by future development. - Earth-moving equipment.
 Earth-moving equipment shall avoid maneuvering in areas outside the identified limits of grading in order to avoid disturbing open space areas that will remain undeveloped.
 Prior to grading, the open space limits shall be marked by the construction supervisor and the project biologist.
 These limits shall be identified on the grading plan.
 No earth-moving equipment shall be allowed within the open space area. - If work must be conducted when surface water flows are present, specific actions should be taken to avoid increasing water turbidity downstream.
 Surface water flows should be diverted around all construction activities, and no equipment should be allowed to actively work in flowing water without sedimentation and turbidity control measures in place.
-In order to minimize impacts to aquatic habitat and aquatic wildlife due to alteration of the Riverine habitat onsite, construction shall be conducted during times of no active channel flows.
-However, if construction must be conducted while active flows are present within the Riverine system, these measures should be implemented to minimize impacts: - Equipment contact with the active channel should be minimized to a maximum extent; - Flows should be diverted from the work area, and sedimentation barriers should be installed and maintained; - Arising groundwater should be allowed to settle behind a downstream diversion berm prior to discharge to the primary flow channel;

-- Turbidity levels should be monitored and minimized (kept below a 20 percent increase over background turbidity); - Employ BMPs for avoiding fuel leaks in or near active flows; and - All foreign materials and litter should be removed from the channel.
+In order to minimize impacts to aquatic habitat and aquatic wildlife due to alteration of the Riverine habitat onsite, DMEC recommends that the construction be conducted during times of no active channel flows.
+However, if construction must be conducted while active flows are present within the Riverine system, these measures should be implemented to minimize impacts: - o Equipment contact with the active channel should be minimized to a maximum extent; - Flows should be diverted from the work area, and sedimentation barriers should be installed and maintained; - o Arising groundwater should be allowed to settle behind a downstream diversion berm prior to discharge to the primary flow channel; - o Turbidity levels should be monitored and minimized (kept below a 20 percent increase over background turbidity); - o Employ BMPs for avoiding fuel leaks in or near active flows; and - o All foreign materials and litter should be removed from the channel.

-Implementing Mitigation Measure BIO2 (Mitigation for the Implementation of Conditions of Approval Related to Preserve Maintenance) will also mitigate for this impact.
+Implementing Mitigation Measure BIO1A (Mitigation for the Implementation of Conditions of Approval Related to Preserve Maintenance) will also mitigate for this impact.